Asynchronous video is here to stay for remote workers

 Second, you need the right technology.
 We’re obviously biased, but we believe Socialive is the right fit for most companies because of its ease of use and high production value.
 Our platform was built to meet the scale, flexibility, and security needs of the enterprise.

-Socialive’s cloud-based platform makes it simple for employees to remotely record themselves from anywhere using a computer or smartphone.
+Socialive’s Recording Booth makes it simple for employees to remotely record themselves from anywhere using a computer or smartphone.
 All recordings are automatically transferred to your secure, centralized library for immediate viewing, approval, and sharing.
 And Socialive seamlessly integrates with your preferred tools — including Slack, Google Drive, Sprinklr, and Frame.io — to streamline workflows.

 The future of work

 The old ways of workplace interaction aren’t fulfilling their purpose anymore.
 Agile asynchronous video communication is the future of work.
 With the right mindset and technology, making the shift is easier than you think.